Sexual ethics: Public health

 In countries where public health is considered a public concern, there is also the issue of how sex impacts the health of individuals.
 In such circumstances, where there are health impacts resulting from certain sexual activities, there is the question of whether individuals have an ethical responsibility to the public at large for their behavior.
-Such concerns might involve the regular periodic testing for sexually transmitted diseases, disclosure of infection with sexually transmitted diseases, responsibility for taking safer sex precautions, ethics of sex without using contraception, leading to an increased level of unplanned pregnancies and unwanted children, and just what amount of personal care an individual needs to take in order to meet his or her requisite contribution to the general health of a nation's citizens.
+Such concerns might involve the regular periodic testing for sexually transmitted infections, disclosure of infection with sexually transmitted infections, responsibility for taking safer sex precautions, ethics of sex without using contraception, leading to an increased level of unplanned pregnancies and unwanted children, and just what amount of personal care an individual needs to take in order to meet his or her requisite contribution to the general health of a nation's citizens.

 Moving forward there is going to be more restrictions on conscription with the global population exponentially increasing like it is.
-In China there is a two-child policy, and before that they had a one-child policy which was highly controversial and came into effect in 2015.
 But in terms of practicality, and by more modern Malthusianism, putting a limit on amount of babies one can have seems like one of the few going theories we have to limit it.
 However, this brings in major ethical issues on what to do if families happen to go over the limit.

 Public decency

 Legal and social dress codes are often related to sexuality.
 In the United States, there are many rules against nudity.
 An individual cannot be naked even on their own property if the public can see them.
 These laws are often considered a violation to the constitution regarding freedom of expression.
-It is said that common sense needs to be used when deciding whether or not nudity is appropriate.
 Nevertheless, Hawaii, Texas, New York, Maine, and Ohio allow all women to go topless at all locations that let men be shirtless.
 In California it is not illegal to hike in the nude, however it is frowned upon.
-Also in state parks it is legal to sunbathe in the nude unless a private citizen complains then you are to be removed from the premise by force if the individual doesn't comply.
+Also in state parks it is legal to sunbathe in the nude unless a private citizen complains then the individual is to be removed from the premise by force if the individual does not comply.

 Breastfeeding in public is sometimes considered wrong and mothers are encouraged to either cover themselves in a blanket or go to the restroom to breastfeed their newborn.
 In many circumstances the appropriateness of public breastfeeding is determined by the mother's judgment.
 There are no actual laws that prohibit the action of breastfeeding in public except two places in Illinois and Missouri.